-Got some high quality ground meat?
+Got some high-quality ground meat?
 Make these Spinach & Artichoke Burgers!

 5. Grill All the Fruits

 If you think the grill is reserved for meat and veggies, think again.
-When fruit is grilled, it creates an incredible sweet and smoky flavour.
+When fruit is grilled, it creates an incredible sweet and smoky flavor.
 Watermelon, peaches, apples, strawberries, bananas, cantaloupe and pineapple all work beautifully on the grill.

 Grilled cherry stuffed peaches make the most delicious dessert with a spoonful of our coconut whipped cream!

 STOP!
 Put down the store-bought barbecue sauce.
 Making your own is easy, healthy, satisfying and so yummy.

 You can never go wrong by sliding things onto skewers.
 Meat, veggies, fruit or all three together makes life a whole lot easier.
 You can make up kabobs in advance, then store them in the fridge until you are ready to grill.
 They are easy to flip and cook through super fast.

 8. You Can Never Have too Many Dips and Sauces